cognitect-labs/vase/docs/design.md

 can flag a `:ref` attribute to propagate fetches or retractions from the attributed entity to the referred entity.

+If you want to describe enumeration values as part of your schema, it is also valid to only give the :db/ident value and a doc string in a two element vector.

 The schema above using the short form would look like:

 ```clojure